LeakyAbstractions/blog/quotes/_posts/2011-02-06-complexity-and-computer-science.md

   author: Edsger W. Dijkstra
 ---

-The computing scientist's main challenge is not to get confused by the complexities of his own making.
+The computing scientist’s main challenge is not to get confused by the complexities of his own making.